 My name is Annaliese, I am a Wisconsin native, hailing from Brooklyn.
-I love to run, cook, bake, eat, read cook books, watch old movies and marvel at all things vintage-especially kitchen gear and gadgets.
-Growing up where I lived, the population was small, about 800.
+I love to run, cook, bake, eat, read cookbooks, and stare up at the stars and moon.
+I grew up in a small town (population: 800!).
 The roads did not have yellow or white lines on them.
 There weren't rules to be broken.
 There were no buildings-except houses, farms and sheds scattered along the rolling fields.
 There were no trends to keep up with, and there wasn't a shopping mall in sight!
-Our idea of fun was running around the yard and the fields-winter, spring, summer and fall.
+Fun was running around the yard and the fields-winter, spring, summer and fall.
+There was nothing like a good game of chase-the-blanket or baseball with my cousins!
 My grandma, mom, aunt, and occasionally greenhouse helpers of my mom would look after "the kids"-me, my sister and my cousins.
 We all grew up together on my aunt and uncle's dairy farm and my mom's greenhouse.
-Seriously, I think it was the best way for a kid to grow up: always making messes outside, playing in the dirt, walking bare-footed through fields, throwing mud and rotten tomatoes from my grandma's garden at things we shouldn't.
+Seriously, I think it was the best way to grow up, and I realize now very special.
+Always making messes outside (ok, inside, too!), playing in the dirt, walking barefooted through fields, throwing mud and rotten tomatoes from my grandma's garden at things we shouldn't.
 My grandma fueled the family on a daily basis with Wisconsin home cooking.
-You know-the food that is now trendy in many Madison restaurants (but lacking the flavor, love and staying-power of food prepared by a real Wiscsonsin grandmother).
+You know-the food that is now trendy in many Madison restaurants (but lacking the flavor, love and staying-power of food prepared by a real Wisconsin grandmother).
 A daily ritual for us was noon-time "dinner": a time for the "men" to fuel-up for their afternoon and evening milking, and kids to eat to fuel their growing bodies.
 Local and family-grown produce, home canned goods, farm-raised meats, free-range chickens and eggs, and fresh dairy were the staples of our diet.
 We rarely ate food that wasn't produced at or close to home.
 Our family was always busy-there was always something to do, and preparing food to fuel our busy lives was no exception.
 There were daily and seasonal favorites and traditions-many of which still hold true today.
-I hope to share some of these with you in my own unique interpertation: plant-based, sometimes vegan and always vegetarian.
+I hope to share some of these with you in my own unique spin: plant-based, sometimes vegan, sometimes gluten-free and always vegetarian.

-My love for food was fostered my whole childhood, so it was no surprise that during my middle school years, I decided that I wanted to work with food.
+Clearly my love for food was fostered my whole childhood, so it was no surprise that during my middle school years, I decided that I wanted to work with food.
 When my parents divorced, my dad's new house had cable.
 This was a big deal for a kid who grew up with only 3 channels, and very limited TV watching!
-I remember staying up at night, watching the Food Network, and dreaming of how wonderful it would be to make food all day long-espeically baked goods and pastires.
-My dreams of going to school for pastry arts and baking turned into a passion for food science.
-Many food preparation classes, several certifications with the state and private companies, three internships, two years in the food industry, and one undergraduate degree in Food Science from the University of Wisconsin-Madison later, I found myself again in school, learning more about food.
-In January 2016, I graduated with may Masters in Food sceince.
-I specifically researched dairy proteins in caramel.
-Yes, caramel!
-It was certainly a challenge to work on dairy proteins while eliminating dairy from my diet but this experience fostered an even higher amount of respect for those hard-working and passionate small midwestern farmers.
-Dairy is a complex food, both in the farm and in the lab.
-So let me be clear: even though I do not consume dairy on a regular basis, I do NOT reject dairy produced by passionate and responsible dairy farmers.
-Not all farming operations are evil in how they treat their animals, and not all farming operations are conducting irreponsible practices that destroy our environment.
-I think that is a very important point to spread accross the plant-based and vegan food community.
+I remember staying up at night, watching the Food Network, and dreaming of how wonderful it would be to make food all day long-especially baked goods and pastries (and also how crazy it would be to be a judge on Iron Chef...like, the original Iron Chef…).
+My dreams of going to school for pastry arts and baking turned into a passion for food science (in other words, my mom asked me: “do you really want to work in the service industry for your career?” and I said “well, maybe not….”).
+Many food preparation classes, several certifications with the state and private companies, three internships, two years in the food industry, and one undergraduate degree and one master's degree in Food Science from the University of Wisconsin-Madison later, an adventure being a commercialization manager at TCHO chocolate in Berekely, CA...I find myself back in my homestate.

 In January 2014, my sister introduced me to a food blog that changed my life.
 It was all about vegan food-and how to find your "glow" again.After experimenting for a few months, I found myself feeling "good" again: I was sleeping better, I was less anxious, my energy levels were coming back, my chronic constipation was improving, and my skin was also improving.
 And even better-I felt proud of the food I purchased, prepared and put into my body.
-This most certainly produced a sense of security and happiness that eminated to other areas of my life.
-Compassion, patience, and ability to be in-tune with my body developed, and is still developing.
+This most certainly produced a sense of security and happiness that emanated to other areas of my life.
+Compassion, patience, and ability to be in-tune with my body started to developed, and is still developing.
 Prioritizing my health and well-being went hand-in-hand with nourishing plant-based food.